-Senior forward Isabel Menard scored the game-winning goal for the Terriers
+Senior forward Isabel Menard registers game-winning goal for Terriers

 BOSTON - The No. 5 Boston University women's ice hockey team extended its unbeaten streak to 12 games with a 3-2 win over New Hampshire on Sunday afternoon at Walter Brown Arena.

 BU (17-3-3, 12-2-1 WHEA) had gone 9-0-2 in its last 11 games entering Sunday, with the Terriers' last loss coming against New Hampshire (10-13-2, 6-6-1 WHEA) on Nov.
 9. The win also secured a perfect January for BU (6-0-0); the last time the Terriers went perfect in January was during the 2010-11 season, when BU boasted a 7-0-0 January record.

 Senior Isabel Menard scored the game-winning goal at the 11:06 mark of the second period to break a 2-2 deadlock.
 Junior Shannon Doyle and sophomore Shannon Stoneburgh each added a goal in the victory.
 Junior goaltender Kerrin Sperry made 21 saves for her 14th victory of the season, including 11 saves in the second period.

 Stoneburgh scored the first goal of the game at the 13:41 mark of the first period.
 Freshman Sarah Lefort began a rush up the left wing and sent a centering feed for junior co-captain Marie-Philip Poulin in the middle.
 The pass was broken up, but Stoneburgh trailed the play and corralled the puck in the slot.
 She tried a backhand feed to Lefort, but that pass was also blocked.
 The puck bounced right back to Stoneburgh, however, and she slid a backhander into an open net for her fourth goal of the season.